-Postdoctoral scholars, as future professionals within the disciplines, require not only a high level of expertise in these disciplines, but also an ease with English when it is the language used to communicate and exchange ideas.
+Postdoctoral scholars, as future professionals within the disciplines, require not only a high level of expertise in these disciplines but also ease with English when it is the language used to communicate and exchange ideas.
 “Postdoctoral scholars are expected to demonstrate interpersonal and other communication skills that enable them to communicate effectively with colleagues at all levels” (The NPA Postdoctoral Core Competencies, 2009).

 In this course, participants will refine and practice their spoken English pronunciation, intonation, rhythm and syllable prominence.
 In addition, the course will address the pragmatics of English.
 That is, we will study the practical ways English is used and understood in many different contexts and situations: in the lab, among colleagues, with department staff, with undergraduate students, and in day-to-day social interactions outside of the university.
 In a general sense, pragmatics determine the way a speaker may be perceived by others, such as how polite a speaker seems to the listener.
-Class meetings will include instruction on aspects of pronunciation at the level of phrases, sentences and longer discourse, followed by practice in small groups; and presentation and discussion of English in interpersonal interactions followed by practice both in and out of class through community contact-type exercises.
+Class meetings will include instruction on aspects of pronunciation at the level of phrases, sentences, and longer discourse, followed by practice in small groups; and presentation and discussion of English in interpersonal interactions followed by practice both in and out of class through community contact-type exercises.

 Writing Course (Summer, 1st seven weeks)